pacifly/PADOG/README.md

     BH (Benjamini & Hochberg) method (set FDRmeth to "BH" in the above running):
     ![Compare PADOG with other methods using BH estimate on FDR](https://cloud.githubusercontent.com/assets/9307923/6652869/bc2888b0-ca54-11e4-96df-85049b9c10a0.png)

-    As expected, the BH method and permutation based method produce similar FDR estimates when the null distribution is uniform.
+    As expected, the BH method and permutation based method produce similar FDR estimates when the null p value distribution is uniform.
 However, note how BH method is fooled when null distribution deviates from uniform.

 Documentation